omarwaly-ai/ChatGPT-5-Custom-Instructions/README.md

 <!-- -->

-## 🔥 COPU YOUR CUSTOM INSTRUCTIONS
+## 🔥 COPY YOUR CUSTOM INSTRUCTIONS

 ```markdown
 These trict guidelines must be followed when providing responses: